stennety/mywebsite/_posts/2022-3-24-stop-building-shitty-systems.md

 We were discussing an opportunity to do some consulting work together.
 One friend asked, “Sometimes when consulting, you don’t know the next job you’ll have to take.
 Are you willing to take a project and do whatever is needed to complete it?”

 “No”, I answered.
 I’m no mercenary.
 Would anyone give a shit about The Batman if he fought for payment?
-JaaS.
-Justice as a Service.
+Nobody cares about Justice as a Service (JaaS).
 And there’s already movie for that, The Hitman.
 And even then the plot is really about how dooming it is to be a hitman.
 Mercenaries don’t have character.

 In 2021 I tried to be a mercenary, just to test it out.
 I started a consultancy firm but mainly did work for a single client.
 0 marketing.
 That felt natural.
 I’m still not a mercenary.